afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~

 Such message is called a block and the member of the public is referred to
 as a miner.
-Remember that it is quite difficult to crack email accounts and by
+Remember that it is quite difficult to crack passwords to email
-circulating the message the miner demonstrates that he has done it.
-This is
+accounts and by circulating the message the miner demonstrates that he has done
-called a proof of work.
-Since he is doing public a service of verifying
+it.
+This is called a proof of work.
+Since he is doing public a service of
-transactions the rules are that his work should be rewarded with 1 bitcoin.
+verifying transactions the rules are that his work should be rewarded with 1
-This 1 bitcoin just springs into existence and this is why this process is
+bitcoin.
+This 1 bitcoin just springs into existence and this is why this
-called mining.
+process is called mining.

 By construction each block is linked to a previous block via an email since
 emails keep referring to each other.
 Together the blocks form a block chain of